castai/docs/docs/getting-help.md

 # Getting help

-Getting stuck sucks, thats why CAST.ai has a few differnet ways of getting help:
+Getting stuck sucks, thats why CAST AI has a few different ways of getting help:

 **Slack community channel**: Our customer support, developers and community members are willing to find the answers!